pamela-gutierrez/workday-scheduler/README.md

 #### **Code Snippet**

 The color coded time blocks are accomplished using a combination of variables, jQuery selectors, and a for loop.
 The jQuery selector identifies the class of "id-md-2" in the HTML which holds the differnt times of the day.
 The following for loop interates through those times and compares it the currentTimeEl which is defined by a moment.js function.
-I navigated through the DOM tree to arrive at differnet elements.
-In the example below, I called upon the sibling of the current time element to isolate the class of "col-md-9" w
+I navigated through the DOM tree to arrive at different elements.

 ```
 var allTimes = $(".col-md-2")